 “The task today is to make the sandpaper method as good as possible,” Leister highlighted.
 There is already a one-position testing system in place, and work is underway on a two-position tester.

-“The EU Commission aims to reduce microplastics by 30% and is setting limits on tire emissions.
-However, some simulations suggest actual levels may be significantly higher – possibly exceeding 50%.
-This raises important questions: Is the 30% target realistic?
-Should the industry engage with the EU Commission to reconsider the goal?
+“The EU Commission aims to reduce microplastics by 30%.
+The task force is working on the percentage limit for tire emissions to achieve the goal.
+However, some simulations suggest actual levels may be significantly higher than expected – possibly exceeding 50% of tires nowadays, which will not be possible.
+This raises important questions: Is the target realistic?
+How should the industry engage with the EU Commission?
 Should auto makers be involved in discussions about their role in addressing the issue?

 Click here to read about the testing ramifications of Euro 7 in the November issue of ATTI.